Estimating the Lateral Motion States of an Underwater Robot by Propeller Wake Sensing Using an Artificial Lateral Line: Introduction

 \section{Introduction}

-In the nature, the lateral line is an essential class of fish's flow-sensing organ that plays a crucial role in their flow-relative behaviors such as obstacle avoidance, rheotaxis, predation, and schooling\cite{1,2}.
-Consisting of superficial and canalicular neuromasts, the lateral line measures the fluid vibration and the pressure gradient to perceive the surrounding flow environment\cite{3}.
-Taking the inspiration therein, researchers have designed various artificial lateral line systems (ALLs) aiming to enhance the flow-sensing capability of bioinspired underwater robots\cite{4,5,6,7,8,9,10,49}.
+In the nature, the lateral line is an essential class of fish's flow-sensing organ that plays a crucial role in their flow-relative behaviors such as obstacle avoidance, rheotaxis, predation, and schooling\cite{Coombs2001AR,Coombs2005Elsevier,Zhai2021JBE}.
+Taking the inspiration therein, researchers have designed various artificial lateral line systems (ALLs) aiming to enhance flow-sensing capabilities of bioinspired underwater robots\cite{Abdulsadda2011EAPAD,DeVries2015BiB,Taavi2013PRSA,Liu2014Sensors,Zhang2015BiB,Yen2018JOE,Dang2021RAL,Jiang2022Tmech}.
+Most existing research on the ALL has focused on sensing flow fields generated by bioinspired robotic fish with body/fin undulations or dipoles with periodic oscillations.
+Generally speaking, such flow fields are tractable and represented by either analytical potential flow models\cite{Wang2022CDC,Yen2022BiB} or regular vortex street models\cite{Gao2018JFM,Colvert2018BiB}.